Corn production in the United States: Agriculture

 Out of 316,000 corn farms, about 300,000 farms (95% of them) are family-owned.
 More than 30% of corn farms are operated by women.

 Highest yield of over 12 billion bushels have been recorded up to 2011 with 12.4 billion bushels reported in 2011 with yields of more than 140 bushels per acre.
 Farming practice is based on irrigation only in about 11% area while the balance area is under un-irrigated conditions.
 The farm practices have also resulted in implementing conservation measures which have reduced soil erosion to the extent of 44%.

 Subsidies

 Corn in the United States has been subsidized since the 1930s, when a drop in demand from post-war Europe caused a food glut and prices crashed.
 In the 1980s, subsidies increased substantially.

-US subsidies for corn have averaged 4.7 billion dollars per year over the twenty years from 1995 to 2014 inclusive.
+United States subsidies for corn have averaged 4.7 billion dollars per year over the twenty years from 1995 to 2014 inclusive.
 2014 projections were that the US would spend $97.29 billion/year on farm and food programs over the next decade.

 The subsidies have been criticized for: